CodeToCAD/CodeToCAD/README.md

 ### Generating Jinja2 templates:

-Currently using (https://j2live.ttl255.com/)[https://j2live.ttl255.com/] to generate the template.
-If merging it into an existing file, KDiff3 is used to resolve the merge process.
+run [capabilitiesToPython.sh](./capabilitiesToPython.sh) to automatically generate [capabilities.py](capabilities.py).
+This script does the following:

+- Create a python virtual environment
+- Sources the virtual environment
+- Runs `pip install jinja2-cli`
+- Runs `jinja2 capabilitiesToPython.j2 capabilities.json --format=json > capabilities.py`

-## Capabilities
+### Capabilities

 All capabilities are recorded in [capabilities.json](./capabilities.json).
 The lists below may be outdated.